 I WISH I would have brought my Starbucks tumbler that I use every single day while at home!
 It would have been so nice to have it with me!
 My insulated tumbler would have been a huge bonus too!
 It is nice to carry a hot drink with you in a container that has a lid so you don’t worry about spilling!
 My suggestion is to pack an empty tumbler in your suitcase!
 I also like to drink my Bio Coffee every morning, so I brought enough of those to last the week.
 If you are particular about your drink’s taste, bringing a flavoring or instant coffee can help you survive the week easily!
 I plan to bring my Hydroflask this year!

 Everywhere you go on the ship, you need your key card!
 On Royal Caribbean’s ships, you can purchase a WOW band too that you wear like a watch.
 But I would highly recommend having a card holder for the back of your phone to hold your key card and whatever other small object that you want to have with you!
+I picked up these!
 You could also bring a lanyard to keep around your neck if you prefer to keep your Sea Pass in there!

 Besides the obvious Dramamine for motion sickness, make sure to pack other medicines you may need as well!
 A ship is full of so much recycled air, and many people can feel sick during the trip!
 To insure your health, I would recommend packing cough drops, vitamin C, ibuprofen, and anything else you can think of to help you stay healthy and have the best trip!
 And if you don’t want to be drowsy try Bonine.
 But don’t worry, if you forget to pack this and feel sea sick, you can go to guest services to request a complimentary pill!

 I always like to bring a lightweight bag that will fit easily in my suitcase!
 This bag is perfect for toting everything I may need for the beach and takes up little room in my suitcase!
 As bonus, you can also use this bag to stuff dirty clothes in on the way home!